Bhutan

-Bhutan, (Note: English: /buːˈtɑːn/ boo-TAHN; འབྲུག་ཡུལ།, /dz/; भुटान, /ne/.) officially the Kingdom of Bhutan, (Note: འབྲུག་རྒྱལ་ཁབ།.) is a landlocked country in South Asia, in the Eastern Himalayas between China to the north and northwest and India to the south and southeast.
-(Note: Bhutan’s geopolitical position between two Asian giants—India and China—makes it a key player in the regional strategic landscape.)
-With a population of over 727,145 and a territory of 38394 km2, Bhutan ranks 133rd in land area and 160th in population.
-Bhutan is a democratic constitutional monarchy with a King as the head of state and a prime minister as the head of government.
+Bhutan, (Note: English: /buːˈtɑːn/ boo-TAHN; འབྲུག་ཡུལ།, /dz/; भुटान, /ne/.) officially the Kingdom of Bhutan, (Note: འབྲུག་རྒྱལ་ཁབ།.) is a landlocked country in South Asia, located in the Eastern Himalayas, bordering China's Tibet Autonomous Region to the north and northwest and India to the south and southeast.
+(Note: Bhutan's geopolitical position between two Asian giants—India and China—makes it a key player in the regional strategic landscape.)
+With a population of over 800,000 (800,871) and a territory of 38394 km2, Bhutan ranks 133rd in land area and 160th in population.
+It is a democratic constitutional monarchy with a king as the head of state and a prime minister as the head of government.
 The Je Khenpo is the head of the state religion, Vajrayana Buddhism.

 The Himalayan mountains in the north rise from the country's lush subtropical plains in the south.
 In the Bhutanese Himalayas, there are peaks higher than 7000 m above sea level.
 Gangkhar Puensum is Bhutan's highest peak and is the highest unclimbed mountain in the world.
 The wildlife of Bhutan is notable for its diversity, including the Himalayan takin and golden langur.
 The capital and largest city is Thimphu, with close to 15% of the population living there.

-Bhutan and neighbouring Tibet experienced the spread of Buddhism, which originated in the South Asia during the lifetime of the Buddha.
+Bhutan and neighbouring Tibet experienced the spread of Buddhism, which originated in South Asia during the lifetime of Buddha.
 In the first millennium, the Vajrayana school of Buddhism spread to Bhutan from the southern Pala Empire of Bengal.
 During the 16th century, Zhabdrung Ngawang Namgyal unified the valleys of Bhutan into a single state.
 He defeated three Tibetan invasions, subjugated rival religious schools, codified the Tsa Yig legal system, and established a government of theocratic and civil administrators.
 Namgyal became the first Zhabdrung Rinpoche and his successors acted as the spiritual leaders of Bhutan, like the Dalai Lama in Tibet.